Home / The "Deglobalization" Portfolio: Why Boring Industrials Are The New Tech ?

 The Brains of Industry

 Pure-play automation.
 Partnering with NVIDIA to bring GenAI to the factory floor.
-If factories cannot hire skilled workers, they must buy Rockwell's robots.
+If factories cannot hire skilled workers (which they can't), they must buy Rockwell's robots to keep the lines moving.

 Yield: ~1.4% NVIDIA Partner